Gothic book illustration: France

-The Book of Hours of Jeanne d'Evreux, a small-format manuscript illuminated by the court painter Jean Pucelle around 1324-1328, contains the first truly three-dimensional depiction of an interior space north of the Alps.
+The Book of Hours of Jeanne d'Evreux, a small-format manuscript illuminated by the court painter Jean Pucelle around 1324–1328, contains the first truly three-dimensional depiction of an interior space north of the Alps.
 Pucelle introduced France to Italian Trecento art and the grisaille technique, which remained popular throughout the 14th century and was adopted by his students, including Jean le Noir.
 Additionally, Pucelle had a significant impact on the high Gothic framing style, characterized by leafy tendrils and drolleries that highlight both the image and the text.
-Pucelle is also noteworthy as the first book illustrator for whom several documents and colophons from 1325-1334 provide information.
+Pucelle is also noteworthy as the first book illustrator for whom several documents and colophons from 1325 to 1334 provide information.
 It is known that he employed at least three people in his workshop.

 Limbourg brothers: Book of Hours of the Duke of Berry, monthly picture of August (France, between 1410 and 1416).

 During the period of King Charles V's reign from 1364 to 1380, book illustration was significantly influenced by his patronage.
 He is considered one of the greatest bibliophiles of the Middle Ages.
 Charles attracted foreign artists to Paris, including Jean de Bondol from Bruges and Zebo da Firenze, which played a major role in turning Paris into an international center of book illustration.
 This center absorbed new impulses and radiated throughout Europe.
 Jean de Berry and Philip the Bold, the brothers of the king, were also significant patrons of the arts.
 The Duke of Berry was served by André Beauneveu and Jacquemart de Hesdin from Flemish Artois, as well as the Limbourg brothers, who created the most famous illustrated manuscript of the 15th century, the Book of Hours of the Duke of Berry, between 1410 and 1416.
 This manuscript contains the first realistic landscape paintings in art north of the Alps.

 Jean Fouquet: Hours of Étienne Chevalier, (France, before 1457, funeral procession).